johnhenry/AuthenticAccess/README.md

 ##Part V: DEMOS
 There are two demos: login.php and login_multi.php.
 Hopefully, setup is self explanatory, but just in case, in order to get them to work properly, you need to do a few things:
-* A) Ensure that each login and request file includes or requires AuthenticAccess.php.
+1. Ensure that each login and request file includes or requires AuthenticAccess.php.
 Right now, they are set up to improt it from a sister directory entitled "bin".
-* B) Create applications on Facebook, Google, and Microsoft as described in the above documentation and put their client ids in info.php
+2. Create applications on Facebook, Google, and Microsoft as described in the above documentation and put their client ids in info.php
-* C) Place request.php and request_multi.php on the web (it won't work unless they are located at public factin urls)
+3. Place request.php and request_multi.php on the web (it won't work unless they are located at public factin urls)
-* D) Set "REDIRECT_URI" to point to request.php and request_multi.php within login.php and login_multi.php respectively
+4. Set "REDIRECT_URI" to point to request.php and request_multi.php within login.php and login_multi.php respectively